PAGASA: Southwest monsoon affecting western sections of Luzon, Visayas

 (Eagle News)–The southwest monsoon is affecting the western sections of Luzon and Visayas.

-The Philippine Atmospheric Geophysical and Astronomical Services Administration said, as a result, Metro Manila, Ilocos Region, Cordillera Administrative Region, Zambales, Bataan, Tarlac, Pampanga, Bulacan and Calabarzon will have cloudy skies with scattered rain showers and thunderstorms.
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said, as a result, Ilocos Region, Zambales, Bataan and Palawan will have cloudy skies with scattered rain showers and thunderstorms.

 Flashfloods or landslides due to moderate to at times heavy rains are possible.

-The rest of the country will have partly cloudy to cloudy skies with isolated rain showers and thunderstorms.
+Metro Manila and the rest of the country, meanwhile, will have partly cloudy to cloudy skies with isolated rain showers and thunderstorms.